 Cloud Firestore lets you store your data in the cloud so that your app data can be synced across all your users’ devices or share them among multiple users.
 It offers robust client libraries, full support for offline mode, a comprehensive set of security rules, easy-to-use data browsing tool, etc.

 Firestore works in absolute real-time, automatically fetching changes from your database as they happen.

-Being a part of the Cloud Firebase services, it integrates seamlessly with all the other Firebase products.
+Being a part of the Cloud Firebase app development services, it integrates seamlessly with all the other Firebase products.

 It is perfect for applications that need real-time data fetching like chatting apps, multi-player gaming app, stock trading apps, or sports score update app.

 Firstly, It’s an open Source NoSQL database that is managed and developed by MongoDB Inc. Secondly, MongoDB is a document database that offers the scalability and flexibility that you want with the querying and indexing of your need.
 Further, the main emphasis while building MongoDB was on scalability and consistency.

 MongoDB doesn’t provide a complete ecosystem like Firebase but rather primarily focuses only on the storage of data.
 However, it is still adopted widely just because of the sheer number of different app categories it can power.

 The developers have a lot more power in developing apps because they don’t have to make their application accommodate the needs of the database anymore.
 Therefore, MongoDB accommodates them so the app can store data in a natural way.